 SHIMANO RC903 – CHANGES BRING IT TO THE TOP

-The latest Shimano S-Phyre RC903 road cycling shoes, while very similar to their immediate predecessors, have changes below the surface that make them noticeably better performers and more comfortable than their highly-rated predecessors.
-I rank these new S-Phyres among the best cycling shoes we’ve tested and are the ones I’m most likely to put on for a ride on the road or trainer.
+While very similar to their immediate predecessors, the latest Shimano S-Phyre RC903 road cycling shoes have changes below the surface that make them noticeably better performers and more comfortable than their highly-rated predecessors.
+I rank these new S-Phyres among the best cycling shoes we’ve tested, and are the ones I’m most likely to put on for a ride on the road or trainer.

 It looks like little has changed